 The Future of Fuels

-Petroleum-based transportation fuels are a vital source of energy, and will remain so for many decades to come.
+Petroleum-based transportation fuels are a vital source of energy and will remain so for decades to come.
 However, these petroleum-based fuels contribute approximately 40% of total carbon emissions.
-As the global community seeks to address climate change, reduce those emissions, and develop sustainable sources of energy, these fuels are evolving.
-The United States implemented the Renewable Fuels Standard in 2007 to reduce greenhouse gas emissions from transportation fuels.
-California and Oregon have expanded on these efforts with their Low Carbon Fuel Standard (LCFS) programs to achieve a 10% reduction in those carbon emissions by 2020.
-In all, 64 countries on six continents have adapted initiatives to reduce harmful emissions via the use of biofuels.
+As the global community seeks to address climate change via decarbonization and developing sustainable sources of energy, transportation fuels are evolving.
+The United States implemented the Renewable Fuels Standard in 2007 to reduce greenhouse gas/carbon emissions from transportation fuels.
+From that initial standard, momentum has increased tremendously in the last decade.
+In all, more than 130 countries have now set, or are considering a target of reducing carbon emissions to net zero by mid-century.

 We Make Petroleum Fuels Better Using Innovative Technologies